intalos-ai/intalos-help-docs/help/api-request.md

 ### API Endpoint Whitelisting

-**Important**: If your API has firewall restrictions, you must whitelist our backend server:
+**External APIs**: If your API has firewall restrictions, you must whitelist our backend server:

 ```
 Hostname to whitelist: https://magic.intalos.de
 ```

 Contact your IT team to add this to your API's allowed origins.

+**Internal Intalos APIs**: Some endpoints (like Tuya IoT integration) are internal and don't require external whitelisting.
+These are automatically accessible from within the Intalos platform.

 ### Response Format